knaaptime/md_accessibility/readme.md

-# Maryland Employment & Labor Accessibility
+# Employment & Labor Accessibility in Maryland

 This repository contains three python scripts for computing walk and bike access to jobs and labor in the state of Maryland.

- The scripts will calculate three measures of accessibility using flat, linear, and exponential decay functions, the results of which will look something like this:
+ The scripts will calculate accessibility in 15, 30, and 45 minute intervals using flat, linear, and exponential decay functions.
+The 'flat' decay simply sums all the accessible jobs/households without applying any weighting.
+Linear decay will discount destinations that are further away, and exponential decay will discount destinations at an increasing rate.

+ The results will look something like this:

  <img src="walk_access.png" alt="Walk Accessibility" />

-*note*: an interactive version can be found [here](http://knaaptime.com/maps/mdot/index.html)
+**note**: an interactive version can be found on my [website](http://knaaptime.com/maps/mdot/index.html)

  Accessibility is computed using the